jefftbyrd/Earthsong/README.md

 - Location and sound fetching are now faster and more robust.
 - Fixed numerous bugs and inconsistencies.
 - Many enhancements to the Earthsong Sound Portal.
-- Adjusted animations and visual elements to work more smoothly efficiently and smoothly.
-Earthsong uses fewer system resources.
+- Adjusted animations and visual elements to work more smoothly and smoothly.
+Earthsong is faster and lighter than before!

 ## Earthsong is...